fabric8io/kubernetes-client/doc/FAQ.md

 ### What credentials does the client use for authentication?

+By default, KubernetesClient tries to look up for Kubernetes Cluster information in the following sources:
+- Kube Config file (`~/.kube/config` or `kubeconfig` environment variable)
+- Currently mounted ServiceAccount inside Pod (`/var/run/secrets/kubernetes.io/serviceaccount/`)
+- System properties
+- Environment variables

+Be aware that the cluster autoconfiguration sets up more than just authentication information; see the implementation of `io.fabric8.kubernetes.client.Config#configFromSysPropsOrEnvVars` for details.

+#### Running KubernetesClient from outside of a Kubernetes cluster:
+When running KubernetesClient outside a Kubernetes cluster, KubernetesClient tries looking into user's `~/.kube/config` (or file set by `kubeconfig` environment variable), System properties and Environment variables for fetching Kubernetes Cluster information.

+#### Running KubernetesClient from within a Pod in Kubernetes cluster:
 Kubernetes supports [service account automounting](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/), a feature that automatically provisions the authentication information of a namespace's default service account in every pod.
 As part of the auto-configuration process.
-This kubernetes client integrates with automounting and will use these credentials by default if available.
+Fabric8 Kubernetes Client integrates with auto mounting and will use these credentials by default if available.

 This can be inappropriate in a few cases, such as when you wish to perform kubernetes operation on behalf of third parties in their namespaces.
-You can disable automounting on the service account object, or on the pod object, as explained [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#opt-out-of-api-credential-automounting).
+You can disable auto mounting on the service account object, or on the pod object, as explained [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#opt-out-of-api-credential-automounting).
 You can also disable the kubernetes client automatic configuration.

+#### Disable KubernetesClient automatic configuration:
 In order to disable the kubernetes client automatic configuration, you can use any of the following mechanisms:

 * Set the system property `kubernetes.disable.autoConfig`